 Representing Yourself In California

-California Civil Lawsuit Guide: Use this guide if you need to file a lawsuit against someone in California Superior Court.
-It includes forms and templates for filing a civil complaint, as well as sending and responding to requests for production, so you can get the evidence you need from the opposing party.
+California Civil Lawsuit Guide: Use this guide if you need to file or answer a lawsuit against someone in California Superior Court.
+It includes forms and templates for both filing and answering a civil complaint, as well as sending and responding to requests for production, so you can get the evidence you need from the opposing party.